China opens auto show under anti-disease controls | Business

 China opens auto show under anti-disease controls

-Ford, Nissan and BMW unveiled new electric models for the Chinese market on Saturday as the Beijing auto show opened under anti-virus controls that included holding news conferences by international video link.
+Ford, Nissan, and BMW unveiled new electric models with more range for the Chinese market on Saturday as the Beijing auto show opened under anti-virus controls that included holding news conferences by international video link.
 Automakers are looking to China, the first major economy to start recovering from the coronavirus pandemic, to drive sales growth and reverse multibillion-dollar losses.

 Auto China 2020, postponed from March, is the first major trade show for any industry since the pandemic began.
 The ruling Communist Party's decision to go ahead with it reflects official confidence China, where the pandemic began in December, has the disease under control.
-“The 2020 Beijing motor show is a symbol of hope,” BMW AG's China CEO, Jochen Goller, told reporters.
-He paid tribute to Chinese medical workers who “made it possible for us to enjoy this large-scale event today.”
+"The 2020 Beijing motor show is a symbol of hope," BMW AG's China CEO, Jochen Goller, told reporters who wore masks but stood shoulder-to-shoulder at the event.
+He paid tribute to Chinese medical workers who "made it possible for us to enjoy this large-scale event today."
 Authorities ordered limits on crowds at the event, which attracted 820,000 visitors at its last installment in 2018.
-China's auto market, the world's biggest, already rebounded to sales above pre-pandemic levels.
-Purchases rose 6 per cent in August compared with a year earlier, while US sales were down 9.5 per cent.
+Employees walked through the cavernous exhibition center carrying signs that said, "Be Sure to Wear Masks."
+China's auto market, the world's biggest, already has rebounded to sales above pre-pandemic levels.
+Purchases rose 6% in August compared with a year earlier, while U.S. sales were down 9.5%.

 - READ MORE ON: